California is commonly referred to as a community property state.

-The presumption that property acquired during marriage by a married person is community property may be overcome upon a showing that the asset, even though purchased or received during marriage, is separate property.
+The community property presumption that property acquired during marriage is community may be overcome by evidence that establishes:

-If a spouse believes that an asset is separate property, he or she has the burden of proving that it is.
-In some cases, the burden may be met easily and in others, great effort and cost may be expended.
+The spouse who believes an asset is his/her separate property has the burden of proving it is.
+In some cases, the burden may be easily met and in others, great effort and cost may be required.

 Examples of overcoming the community property presumption in California: